pierceboggan/Verses/README.md

 * Use of LINQ and the async keyword

 ## Tooling
-Prayers was built using [Xamarin.iOS](http://ios.xamarin.com).
+Verses was built using [Xamarin.iOS](http://ios.xamarin.com).
 The main reasoning behind using Xamarin's tooling was building a native application that I can easily share lots of my C# code across multiple platforms (Android, iOS, Windows 8 Phone).*

 * Disclaimer: I worked for three months as an Xamarin intern from September 2012 - December 2012.